munificent/journal/_posts/2010-07-23-what-i-learned-at-the-emerging-languages-camp.md

 ## Phil Mercurio (Thyrd)

 Phil's talk was one of a few on visual programming.
-Most of my experience with visual languages is that they're either toys or incomprehensible timecube- esque crankware.
+Most of my experience with visual languages is that they're either toys or incomprehensible timecube-esque crankware.

 Phil got up and humbly walked through [his visual language](http://thyrd.org/).
 When he asked for questions at the end, there was a long pause before any hands went up.